VEZY/PlantGeom.jl/docs/src/build_and_simulate_3d_plants/growth_api.md

 - build and mutate structure at node scale
 - control exactly when geometry is rebuilt
-- optionally couple growth events with `PlantSimEngine` statuses through extension methods
+- optionally couple growth events with [`PlantSimEngine`](https://github.com/VirtualPlantLab/PlantSimEngine.jl) statuses through extension methods

 ## Quick Chooser

+Here's a quick guide to which functions to use based on your goals:

 | If you want to... | Use |
 | --- | --- |